The park is closed for the season. Welcome back on the Christmas break. Opening hours

-Clouded Apollo conservation
+Clouded Apollo butterfly conservation

-The clouded apollo butterfly (parnassius mnemosyne) is one of Sweden's most endangered butterfly species and is found only in small and fragmented populations in Blekinge, in the border areas between Uppsala and Stockholm County and in Västernorrland County.
+The clouded Apollo butterfly (parnassius mnemosyne) is one of Sweden's most endangered butterfly species and is found only in small and fragmented populations in Blekinge, in the border areas between Uppsala and Stockholm County and in Västernorrland County.
 The species has declined sharply since the 1960s.
 The cause is not fully understood, but probably it's mainly due to changes in the habitat of the butterfly.

 In Sweden, its habitat is mosaic meadows and pastures adjacent to deciduous forest edges with an abundant occurrence of the host plant corydalis.
 This type of habitat has disappeared in large parts of Sweden, partly due to overgrowth, afforestation, exploitation and excessive grazing.